 Monday.com

-- Cons: May be “too much” for some, particularly when managing complex projects with multiple sub-items.
+- Cons: May be “too much” for some, particularly if having many projects and sub items.

-- If you need to eliminate the chaos, confusion, and complexity and make sure that the team knows “who is doing what by when,” use Asana.
-It’s the tool for process excellence.
+If you want to get rid of the mess, confusion and complexity and ensure that everyone knows “who is doing what by when” then use Asana.
+It is the tool to use for process excellence.

 Conclusion